pyOpenSci/pyopensci.github.io/CONTRIBUTING.md

 ### Python Package Guide

-The Python Package Guide is a guide for scientific authors who are interested in creating a Python package.
-The guide is built using Jupyter Book, a static site generator for Jupyter Notebooks.
-If you are interested in contributing to the Python Package Guide, please see the [`README.md`](https://github.com/pyOpenSci/python-package-guide/blob/main/README.md) in the `pyOpenSci/python-package-guide`repo.
+The Python Package Guide listed on our website, is a guide for scientific authors who are interested in creating a Python package.
+The guide is built using the pyDataSphinx theme for sphinx, which is a a static site generator.
+If you are interested in contributing to the Python
+Package Guide, please see the [`README.md`](https://github.com/pyOpenSci/python-package-guide/blob/main/README.md) in the `pyOpenSci/python-package-guide`repo.